 What Am I Even Talking About?

-What I really want to talk about today though is "quantum spirituality".
+What I really want to talk about today is "quantum spirituality".
 You may have come across it.
 If not, go to Instagram/twitter etc. and type in any of the following terms: quantum, quantum theory, quantum physics or quantum mechanics.
-What you'll no doubt find is associations with Buddhism, Hinduism, vegetarianism, yoga, mysticism, alternative medicine, cannabis, crystal healing, left-wing politics, exercise, healthy eating, positive mindsets and, more than anything else, “consciousness.”
+What you'll find are associations with Buddhism, Hinduism, vegetarianism, yoga, mysticism, alternative medicine, cannabis, crystal healing, left-wing politics, exercise, healthy eating, positive mindsets and, more than anything else, “consciousness.”
 Now, let me be clear just so nobody thinks I'm attacking them:

 1) Consciousness has played a part in quantum mechanical theory.